ccapdev1920T2/s12g7/README.md

   ![Reserve a locker](/readme_imgs/reserve-locker.jpg)

   Students may also reserve equipment (subject to Pahiram Services' terms and conditions).
-They may only rent two equipment at a given day.
+They may only rent up to two equipment at a given day.

   ![Reserve equipment](/readme_imgs/reserve-equipment.jpg)